automationhacks/automationhacks.github.io/_posts/2019-07-28-how-to-setup-a-load-test-via-locust.md

 If you navigate to <a href="http://localhost:8089" rel="nofollow">http://localhost:8089</a>, You can see a nice Web UI like below:

-Let&#8217;s say we want to simulate 1000 concurrent users with 500 users spawned per second.<figure class="wp-block-image">
+Let's say we want to simulate 1000 concurrent users with 500 users spawned per second.<figure class="wp-block-image">

 <img loading="lazy" width="750" height="267" class="wp-image-174" src="https://i0.wp.com/automationhacks.blog/wp-content/uploads/2019/07/image-2.png?resize=750%2C267&#038;ssl=1" alt="" data-recalc-dims="1" /> </figure>